documentationfor yFiles for HTML 3.0.0.1

 IReshapeHandleProvider

 An IReshapeHandleProvider provides specialized handles for resize operations.
-These handles are used differently depending on their position, e.g. a handle at the top border of a rectangle is usually used to move that border in vertical direction.
+These handles behave differently depending on their position.
+For example, a handle at the top border of a rectangle is typically used to move that border in a vertical direction.
 The positions are defined by the HandlePositions enumeration.

 getAvailableHandles(context: IInputModeContext): HandlePositions

-Provides the positions for available handles as HandlePositions
+Provides the positions for available handles as an HandlePositions enumeration.

 getHandle(context: IInputModeContext, position: HandlePositions): IHandle